 - Digital Circuit Design

 Susquehanna International Group, LLP LINUX PLATFORM DEVELOPER May 2016 - Present

-- Automated the workflow of using SAN snapshots to duplicate and backup Oracle databases.
-Orchestrated by using custom Ansible modules and the VMware Python API.
+- Automated the workflow of taking SAN snapshots to duplicate and backup Oracle databases.
+Orchestrated using Ansible, VMware, and PURE Python APIs.

 - Contributed to the development of low latency network benchmarks utilizing RDMA to test new CPUs architectures, L1/L2 replication switches, and NVMe storage solutions.

-- Provided tier 3 support for operations concerning Linux Systems.
+- Provided tier 3 support for high frequency trading Linux systems.

-Neural Engineering Data Consortium SYS ADMIN - DATA SCIENTIST - BUDGET COORDINATOR August 2014 - Present
+Neural Engineering Data Consortium SYSTEM ADMIN - DATA ENTRY - BUDGET COORDINATOR August 2014 - May 2016

 Summer 2015 I was brought to head the development of the NEDC computer cluster.
 This $30k HPC purchase was configured to best suit our research group’s batch processing needs.
 To go along with the computer cluster we also brought online a locally hosted web/gitlab server to host the research group’s source code/project accomplishments.

 Using records pulled from Temple University Hospital’s (TUH) database we put together the largest data corpus of clinical EEGs.
 The data is to be used to train machine learning software that is used in normal/abnormal EEG classification, and epilepsy detection.
 All our work is publicly distributed online for other neural engineering researchers to use.

 Concurrently I managed the half million in NEDC research funds looking to maximize available expenditure.
 I worked alongside Temple Engineering’s business manager in keeping track of four different funds contributing to our research.